Mallick17/SQL-NoSQL/README.md

 2. **CSV format**

    * I used `FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"'` and `LINES TERMINATED BY '\n'`.
-If your CSV uses `\r\n` line endings, replace `LINES TERMINATED BY '\r\n'`.
+If The CSV uses `\r\n` line endings, replace `LINES TERMINATED BY '\r\n'`.
    * The `IGNORE 1 LINES` tells MySQL to skip the header row.

 3. **Foreign key failures**

    * If a CSV row has a `city_id`, `vendor_id` or `owner_id` that is not present in the seeded lookup tables, MySQL will **reject** that row (foreign key constraint).
    * We seeded City 1..100, Vendor 1..50, Owner 1..200.
-If your CSV contains IDs outside these ranges, change the seeding ranges or pre-process the CSV to fix IDs.
+If The CSV contains IDs outside these ranges, change the seeding ranges or pre-process the CSV to fix IDs.
 If you prefer MySQL to accept the rows without enforcement, I can give a variant that creates the table **without** foreign keys.

 4. **If LOAD DATA fails with data conversion issues**